Asymptotic Behavior of a Sequence of Conditional Probability Distributions and the Canonical Ensemble: Proofs of main results

 Recall the definition of KL-divergence from \eqref{KLdivergence}, and the definitions of $\mathbb P^{(n)}_I$ and $\mathbb Q^{(n)}_I$ from \eqref{eq:PIQI}, we have

-\eqref{eq:KL1} is obtained by change of variables $X_n = \beta_n X$ and the scale invariant property of KL-divergence. \eqref{KL1} is true because the KL-divergence is nonnegative.
+\eqref{eq:KL1} is obtained by the change of variables $X_n = \beta_n X$ and the scale invariant property of the KL-divergence. \eqref{KL1} is true because the KL-divergence is nonnegative.
 With \eqref{condprob}, the right hand side in \eqref{KL1} can be written as

 From the expression of $f_{X_n|Z_n}\big(x; I \big)$ in (\ref{condprob:approx}), we have the following identity